 We love sharing discounts, but free is better.
 If you’re an active military member, student, or teacher, call your local museum and inquire about reduced or free admission.
 We found several museums that offer free admission to students and/or teachers.

-Note: you will need to show your teacher’s, USC, or military ID for the respective freebies.
+Note: You will need to show your teacher, student, or military ID for the respective freebies.

 6. Visit museums on free admission days.